 Has one central BMS in the battery pack assembly.
 All the battery packages are connected to the central BMS directly.
-The structure of a centralized BMS is shown in Figure 6.
 The centralized BMS has some advantages.
 It is more compact, and it tends to be the most economical since there is only one BMS.
 However, there are disadvantages of a centralized BMS.
 Since all the batteries are connected to the BMS directly, the BMS needs a lot of ports to connect with all the battery packages.
 This translates to lots of wires, cabling, connectors, etc. in large battery packs, which complicates both troubleshooting and maintenance.